baztian/docker-headless-vnc-container/kubernetes/README.md

 # Kubernetes usage of "headless" VNC Docker images

-The following content uses as example the image `consol/centos-xfce-vnc` of the Dockerfile [`Dockerfile.centos.xfce.vnc`](../Dockerfile.centos.xfce.vnc).
+The following content uses as example the image `consol/ubuntu-xfce-vnc` of the Dockerfile [`Dockerfile.ubuntu.xfce.vnc`](../Dockerfile.ubuntu.xfce.vnc).

-## Deploy one pod of `centos-xfce-vnc` image and expose a service
+## Deploy one pod of `ubuntu-xfce-vnc` image and expose a service

 On an already logged in Kubernetes cluster just use the predefined deployment with service config [`kubernetes.headless-vnc.example.deployment.yaml`](kubernetes.headless-vnc.example.deployment.yaml):